JuliaLang/www.julialang.org/blog/2017-05-03-raspberry-pi-julia.md

 @def title = "Julia available in Raspbian on the Raspberry Pi"
 @def authors = "Viral B. Shah, Avik Sengupta, Simon Byrne"

-# Julia available in Raspbian on the Raspberry Pi

 Recently, Julia was accepted into the [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) distribution for the [Raspberry Pi](https://raspberrypi.org).
 If you are running the latest Raspbian, all you need to do is `apt-get install julia`.
 Most of the common packages can be installed with Pkg, and [Jupyter](http://jupyter.org) can be installed using the usual [IJulia.jl](https://github.com/JuliaLang/IJulia.jl) instructions.